Lootjs/articles/code-review-eng.md

 ### Improving a code review process:
 - Your PR delivers only one feature at a time.
-- Choise better time for a code review.
-On morning time a reviewers less overloaded and not in a hurry to go home as soon as possible.
+- Choose a better time for a code review.
+In a morning time reviewers less overloaded and not in a hurry to go home as soon as possible.
 - Create basic checklist for checking a PR, e.g:
-  - A tests was written logically, there may be tests that pass in 100% of cases.
+  - Autotests were written logically, there may be tests that pass in 100% of cases.
   - No code reuse: as the project grows, the likelihood of violating the DRY principle increases.
-  - A documentation updated, if necessary.
+  - Documentation updated, if necessary.
   - Performance test: some language constructs may work more slowly, and can be rewritten in advance for a faster option.

-### Emotional aspects in feedback:
+### Emotional aspects of feedback:
-- Avoid imperative forms in words; ask leading questions, for example, ask “why did you decide to write like that?” and suggest solutions, preferably with code examples
+- Avoid imperative forms in words; ask leading questions, for example, ask “why did you decide to write like that?” and suggest solutions, preferably with code examples.
 - comment a code, not an author: “there is not enough test” instead of “you forgot to write a test”